MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ApiManagement/v1.1.4/Restore-AzureRmApiManagement.md

 ```

 ## DESCRIPTION
-The **Restore-AzureRmApiManagement** cmdlet restores an API Management Service from the specified backup residing in an azure_2storage blob.
+The **Restore-AzureRmApiManagement** cmdlet restores an API Management Service from the specified backup residing in an Azurestorage blob.

 ## EXAMPLES